ten-protocol/go-ten/README.md

 ### Starting a local testnet
-At the moment running a local testnet has an additional dependency on [jq](https://stedolan.github.io/jq/) and the module should therefore be additionally installed prior to starting the local testnet.
+At the moment running a local testnet has an additional dependency on [jq](https://stedolan.github.io/jq/) and the module should be additionally installed prior to starting the local testnet.
 See the `jq` documentation for installation instructions.

-The testnet is constructed from docker images that have all executables built and available ready for running.
+The testnet is constructed from docker images that have all executables built, installed and available for running.
 The images are created from the working directory of the repository checkout.
 To build the images and to add them into the docker images repository use;

 ```
   cd ./testnet && ./testnet-local-build_images.sh